-5.5 Course providers are required to seek feedback from each participant of the e-learning course by providing an online post-course evaluation form in the format specified by CEA.
+6.5 Course providers are required to seek feedback from each participant of the e-learning course by providing an online post-course evaluation form in the format specified by CEA.
 The system shall ensure that participants complete the online post-course evaluation before they are issued the certificate of attendance.
-Providers are required to submit to CEA the consolidated feedback report (with information on the average rating for each of the assessed items, all written comments, and actions to be taken to improve the activity) every three months.
+Providers are required to upload the consolidated evaluation report within 2 weeks of the end of each course session.